 L'histoire, mesure du monde

-The book will be featured in a special session of the “Livres en dialogue” series, held to close the first day of the international conference The Worlds of Fernand Braudel taking place on November 27–28, 2025, at the Fondation Maison des Sciences de l’Homme.
+The book will be featured in a special session of the "Livres en dialogue" series, organized as the closing event of the first day of the international conference "Les mondes de Fernand Braudel", which will be held on November 27-28, 2025, at the Fondation Maison des Sciences de l'Homme.

-The event will bring together geographer Christian Grataloup (Université Paris Cité) and historian Maurice Aymard (EHESS, former director of the FMSH).
+The discussion will bring together Christian Grataloup (Université Paris Cité) and Maurice Aymard (EHESS, former administrator of the FMSH).

-This episode is well known to nearly every reader of The Mediterranean.
-Less well known, however, is that during the same period, Braudel delivered a series of lectures on history to his fellow prisoners.
-In this talks, he explored methodological questions, emphasizing the weight of "great history"— deep, structural history he referred to as “la longue durée”— as an alternative to event-based narratives.
-Advocating for interdisciplinarity with the social sciences, economics, and geography, he proposed studying the interactions between human societies and their geographical environments through what he called “geo-history.”
+This episode is familiar to almost all readers of La Méditerranée.
+What is less well known is that, at the same time, Fernand Braudel was delivering a series of lectures on history to his fellow prisoners.
+Developing methodological questions, he emphasized the weight of "big history"—that of the "longue durée"—contrasting it with event-based history.
+Advocating interdisciplinarity with the social sciences, economics, and geography, he proposed studying the interactions between human societies and their geographical environment through "geohistory".

 Christian Grataloup is Professor Emeritus of Geography at Université Paris Cité, following a long career as both teacher and researcher in various academic institutions.
 He holds the agrégation, a doctorate, and a habilitation à diriger des recherches (HDR) in geography, along with degrees in history and anthropology.
 From 1998 to 2014, he was Professor at Paris-Diderot University and a member of the research unit UMR Géographie-cités.